raindevteam/rain/README.md

 ---------------------------------------
 First make sure you have properly installed go on your system (paths set and everything)

+##### Installing the Rain cli
-Then simply find the nearest terminal or command prompt and run:
+Find the nearest terminal or command prompt and run:

     $ go get github.com/raindevteam/rain

+##### Installing the subpackages
-If you don't plan on using the cli tools then you can 'go get' the packages you wish to use, i.e.
+If you plan on using the subpackages, you may install their dependencies with the cli:

+    $ rain deps

+If you don't give a care for the cli (I think it's useful!
+Don't knock it til' you try it):

-    $ go get github.com/raindevteam/rain/bot
+    $ go get -d github.com/raindevteam/rain/...

 Will suffice